-Like small-company stocks, value stocks have outperformed historically.
-Value investing is often associated with legendary investor Benjamin Graham, co-author of Security Analysis, the classic investment tome first published in 1934.
-But the value effect received its most famous academic endorsement in a 1992 paper by finance professors Eugene F. Fama and Kenneth R. French, who defined value stocks as those shares that trade at a low price relative to their book value (“The Cross-Section of Expected Stock Returns,” Journal of Finance, Vol. XLVII, No. 2).
+THE VIRTUES OF VALUE investing have long been recognized, thanks in large part to legendary investor Benjamin Graham, co-author of Security Analysis, the classic investment tome first published in 1934.
+Still, the value effect received its most famous academic endorsement in a 1992 paper by finance professors Eugene F. Fama and Kenneth R. French, who defined value stocks as those shares that trade at a low price relative to their book value (“The Cross-Section of Expected Stock Returns,” Journal of Finance, Vol. XLVII, No. 2).

 The following year, the two professors proposed their three-factor model (“Common Risk Factors in the Returns on Stocks and Bonds,” Journal of Financial Economics, Vol. 33, Issue 1).
 That model argued that a portfolio’s return could be largely explained by its exposure to the overall stock market, to small-cap stocks and to value stocks.
 Other research has found that higher-yielding assets, including stocks, bonds and other investments, have tended to generate superior long-run returns.
 Within the stock market, investors can capture both the yield effect and the value effect by purchasing higher-dividend stocks.